-- To foster the development of the student's critical thinking skills through emphasis on problem-based didactic and clinical experiences. - To encourage the development of the student's communication skills, both verbal and written, utilizing a variety of courses throughout the program. - To prepare the student to become competent in the scope of practice for exercise physiologists per the American College of Sports Medicine. - To provide the student with an experience throughout the program involving oncampus, off-campus sites with diverse populations of age, gender, race, physical and mental ability, etc. - To provide the student with the necessary skills and knowledge to become appropriately credentialed. - To prepare the student with the necessary skills to obtain graduate school and/or job placement upon graduation.
+- To foster the development of the student's critical thinking skills through emphasis on problem-based didactic and clinical - To encourage the development of the student's communication skills, both verbal and written, utilizing a variety of courses throughout the program. - To provide the student with an experience throughout the program involving on-campus, off-campus sites with diverse populations of age, gender, race, physical and mental ability, etc. - To prepare the student with the necessary skills to obtain graduate school and/or job placement upon graduation.